Chalk Circle Writers

 She's been writing a historical

-novel set in Venice for far far too long, and hopes to finish it one day.
+novel set in Venice for far too long, and is working to complete it soon.

 Samanthi Munasing